 102 GovCMS SaaS sites live on the next generation open platform

-Media release: 102 GovCMS sites are now live on the new GovCMS platform, moving from the previous platform to the Salsa Digital and amazee.io platform.
-This migration marks the official launch of the second-generation GovCMS platform.
+Media release: 102 GovCMS sites are now live on the new GovCMS platform, moving from the previous system to the Salsa Digital and amazee.io platform.
+This migration marks the official launch of the second-generation GovCMS.

 Media release: 102 GovCMS SaaS sites now live on next-generation open platform